Coffee, Chocolate & Cloud Forest Magic: Don Juan Coffee Plantation, Monteverde

 After a bumpy bus ride with a short stop to see some howler monkeys, we arrived at the Don Juan Coffee Plantation.

-Traditional ox cart with two oxen at the Don Juan coffee plantation in Monteverde
+Traditional ox cart ride with two oxen at Don Juan Coffee Plantation Monteverde Costa Rica

 Did I Hear You Say “Chocolate”?